 This profound technique helps the body heal itself.
 Some of the specific maladies that a series of treatments will affect are:

-Anya has been a manual therapist for the past 7 yrs.
-She integrates the best of both East and West for a tailored and therapeutic session.
-Her advance education includes certification in Orthopedic Massage from the Orthopedic Education and Research Institute, Shiatsu from Zen Shiatsu Chicago, as well other eastern modalities including Tui Na and Thai massage studied in various parts of Asia.
-Her specialties include musculoskeletal conditions, sports injuries, and rehab.
-In addition to massage and bodywork, Anya is also certified as a personal trainer and corrective exercise specialist from the National Academy of Sports Medicine.
-As a former athlete Anya understands the importance of bodywork and uses all of her knowledge in various modalities to encourage soft tissue health and overall well being.
-Currently, she is finishing up pre med courses and hopes to pursue medical school in the future.
+Alex has been a manual therapist for the past 7 yrs.
+Alex integrates the best of both East and West for a tailored and therapeutic session.
+Alex advance education includes,certification in Orthopedic Massage from the Orthopedic Education and Research Institute, Shiatsu from Zen Shiatsu Chicago, as well other eastern modalities including Tui Na and Thai massage studied in various parts of Asia.
+Alex specialties include musculoskeletal conditions, sports injuries, and rehab.
+In addition to massage and bodywork, Alex is also certified as a personal trainer and corrective exercise specialist from the National Academy of Sports Medicine.
+As a former athlete, Alex understands the importance of bodywork and uses all of her knowledge in various modalities to encourage soft tissue health and overall well being.

 A native of Chicago, Illinois, Carlos is a graduate of the Chicago School of Massage Therapy (Class #66, August 2003).
 He has over 10 years’ experience in the field.
 While Carlos specializes in Sports, Therapeutic Deep Tissue/Trigger Point, and Myofascial Release, he is expert in providing a deeply-relaxing Swedish massage.
 His eclectic style — which incorporates elements of Thai Nuad Bo-rarn, passive stretching and body/joint mobilization (when appropriate) — addresses all the parts of the body.
 Athletes, musicians, anyone who spends time hunched over a computer or carrying children around… they all appreciate Carlos’s thorough technique.